Three Dumbledore Quotes I Didn’t Appreciate When I Was a Kid

 It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends” (SS 17).

 Now, many people have laughed at how Dumbledore single-handedly decides to give Gryffindor the House Cup.
 That, however, was not what I disliked about this moment.
 Harry, Hermione, and Ron were supposed to be the heroes, and yet here was Dumbledore, rewarding Neville for trying to get in their way.
-Hermione thought that sacrificing Neville for their mission was the right thing to do, but in this quote, Dumbledore reminds us that Neville also thought he was making the right choice.
+Hermione thinks that sacrificing Neville for their mission is the right thing to do, but in this quote, Dumbledore reminds us that Neville also thinks he is making the right choice.
 I did not want this reminder.
 The moral ambiguity of the situation made me uncomfortable.

 A year later, Harry is coming out of the Chamber of Secrets.
 He is worried that he’s actually similar to Tom Riddle and doesn’t belong in Gryffindor.
 Dumbledore then says one of his most famous lines: